maavumich/project0/README.md

 # Training Project 0

 The basics of C++.
-Basic syntax, header files, Makefiles, Linux terminal commands.
+Basic syntax, header files, Linux terminal commands.
 The optional zeroth project in the core training sequence.

 Trainees will write functions that solve "basic coding knowledge interview